wp-plugins/ecampaign/readme.txt

 5. screenshot-6.png - ecampaign settings screen, lower half

 == Changelog ==

+= 0.83 =
+* Widget will now display all campaign actions if post id not specified.
+* public and admin js and css separated.

 = 0.82 =
 * Bug fix: remove quote around downloaded CSV/tabbed filename.
 * Ability to subscribe site visitors to PHPList (see readme.html in the release).